Sriram04r/nli_accent_project/README.md

   1. Project Overview
 </h1>

-This project aims to <h3>identify the native language (accent)</h3> of Indian English speakers using short speech audio clips.
+This project aims to identify the native language (accent) of Indian English speakers using short speech audio clips.
 The system is built using:
 - HuBERT-based deep speech embeddings